Girilloid/libreoffice-file-converter/README.md

 Enables debug output for LibreOffice command execution.

+#### `options.installationDir`

+User installation (profile) directory for LibreOffice.

+- `default` - Uses the default user installation directory.
+- `dynamic` - Creates a temporary user installation directory for each conversion process.
+Used by default.
+- string - Specifies a custom path for the user installation directory.

 #### `options.tmpOptions`

 `tmp.DirOptions` object.
 Can be used to configure behavior of `tmp` package, which is used to create temporary folders for LibreOffice data.